There are Indoor Plants You Can Grow in Glass Jars and Bottles. Select your favorites from this list and start growing them in your home.

 Have a look at the exclusive list of kitchen herbs here

 Botanical Name: Epipremnum aureum

 Growing pothos in glass jars is easy as the plant has very few demands.
-Propagate them in a bottle or a jar of your choice and your pothos will be ready to rock!
+Propagate them in a bottle or a jar of your choice either in soil or water and your pothos will be ready to rock!

 Here’s all you need to know about growing pothos

 3. English Ivy

 These plants can be easily grown in glass jars filled with water or soil, both.
 Just make sure that you’re keeping your ivy plants in a bright spot.